 Consider properly maintaining your vehicle a good driving habit.
 You can avoid accidents simply by checking your tire pressure, brakes and oil.
 Practicing good driving and maintenance habits may help you get cheaper standard and full coverage car insurance in Illinois.

 Standard coverage is considered liability only, and covers only the damage you cause in an accident — not your vehicle.
-Full coverage that includes comprehensive and collision coverage pays to repair or replace your vehicle after an accident, and covers noncollision-related situations like fire, theft, weather-related incidents and damage from animals.
+Full coverage that includes comprehensive and collision coverage.
+Full coverage pays to repair or replace your vehicle after an accident.
+Comprehensive coverage covers you in noncollision-related situations like fire, theft, weather-related incidents and damage from animals.

 Full coverage is required if a vehicle is financed.
 If you don’t have it, you won’t get anything if your vehicle is severely damaged, totaled or stolen.